Man accused of exposing himself to woman at Walmart

 "To this day, I'm still just trying to find a good way to process the whole situation," Alvarado said.

-Police arrested 24-year-old Alvin Saldana for allegedly exposing himself to Alverado.
+Police arrested 24-year-old Alvin Saldana for allegedly exposing himself to Alvarado.

 The college student says she is now left rattled and angry.